rizitis/Slackware-Commander/README.md

 So for now **main** branch is in **RC** mode and rest branches EOL.<br>

 IF you want to be a **tester** Please:
-- Install requires: `yq
-jq
-chafa
-figlet`
-- `pip install ttkbootstrap BeautifulSoup4 PyQt6`
+- Install requires from SBo/Ponce: `slpkg -i yq jq chafa figlet`
 - clone repo `git clone https://github.com/rizitis/Slackware-Commander.git` or download [zip](https://github.com/rizitis/Slackware-Commander/archive/refs/heads/main.zip)<br>
-- cd to `scmd.SlackBuild` folder and command `sudo bash scmd.SlackBuild`
+- cd to `scmd.SlackBuild` folder and command `pip install -r requirements.txt` and `sudo bash scmd.SlackBuild`
 - Binary will be in /tmp as usual for installpkg

 Please `man scmd` for details...<br>